daone764/my-trading-bot/README.md

 - `stoploss` provide general stoploss order in percent of entry price (Exchange Order)
 - `risk_reward_ratio` Creates Risk Reward order for take profit and stoploss (Exchange Order Limit+Stop)
-- `stoploss_watch` Close open position if ticker price falls below the percent lose; use this for exchange that dont support stop_loss order liek Binance
+- `stoploss_watch` Close open position if ticker price falls below the stop percent; use this for exchanges that don't support native stop-loss order types
-- `trailing_stop` Use native exchange trailing stop; if supported by exchange eg `Bitfinex`
+- `trailing_stop` Use native exchange trailing stop (if supported by the exchange)

 ```
     'watchdogs': [